Glorantha: The World of Glorantha

 Glorantha is as deep as you want it to be, or not.
 Hackers and choppers have what they want, while scholars and mythologists have a vast playground of new stories, legends and myths to enjoy.

-The world of Glorantha has various cultures analogous to Earth spread over two major landmasses and a widespread archipelago.
-The northern continent of Genertela has a caste society of roughly Vedic type to the west, an autocratic Oriental society to the east and a classical style Bronze Age culture in the center.
-The southern continent of Pamaltela is somewhat like Africa, but with many differences.
+It has various cultures analogous to Earth spread over two major landmasses and a wide archipelago.
+The northern continent of Genertela has a caste society of roughly Vedic type to the west, an autocratic Oriental society to the east and a classical-style Bronze Age culture in the center.
+The southern continent of Pamaltela is analogous to Africa.

-Specifically Gloranthan creatures
+Creatures of Glorantha

 Broos are creatures of chaos.
-As a result of their ability to mate with anything, they have the body of a man and features of their animal parent, often deer, goats, antelope, cattle, and sheep.
-The animal parent normally dies with the child eating its way out of the host at full gestation.
+As they can successfully mate with anything, they have the body of a man and features of their animal parent, often deer, goats, antelope, cattle, and sheep.
+The animal parent normally dies when the child eats its way out of the host at full gestation.
 They worship Malia, the Mother of Disease, and Thed, the goddess of rape and mother of Chaos.

-Scorpionmen are belligerent folk, who look like a sort of scorpion-human centaur.
-They are described as stupid, vicious and live in violent matriarchies with a religious emphasis on devouring.
+Scorpionmen are belligerent and resemble scorpion-human centaur.
+They are stupid, vicious and live in violent matriarchies with a religious emphasis on devouring.
 They are chaotic in nature.

-Ducks or Durulz are large intelligent ducks with arms instead of wings (or men cursed with feathers and webbed feet, depending on your point of view).
+Ducks or Durulz are flightless humanoid duck-like creatures who have arms rather than wings (or men cursed with feathers and webbed feet).
+They have unknown ancestry and may descend from cursed humans or cursed ducks.
 They reside around rivers, mainly in Sartar, and have an unexplained mystical affinity with Death.

-Aldryami are Gloranthan plantmen, nature and sun worshipping—mainly worshipping Aldrya, deity of plants.
-Unlike Tolkienesque elves, they are alien, physically plant-like and often hostile to normal humans ("meat men'").
-Like many other fictional elf races, they are excellent archers.
+Aldryami or Gloranthan elves, are plant people.
+They worship nature and the sun and Aldrya, deity of plants, specifically.
+In contrast to Tolkienesque elves, they are alien, physically plant-like and unfriendly to "meat men" (humans).
+Like many other fantasy fictional elf races, they are excellent archers.

-Mostali are a machine-like dwarf race, extremely xenophobic, orthodox and insular.
-Inventors of iron, which has many extraordinary magical properties in Glorantha, contrasting to the primary metal used bronze.
+Mostali are machine-like dwarves.
+They are xenophobic, orthodox and insular.
+They have invented iron, which has many extraordinary magical properties in Glorantha, contrasting to the primary metal used, bronze.

-Uz, the trolls, are the race of darkness, large, intelligent, astoundingly omnivorous, with a very developed sonar-like sense (darksense).
+Uz, the trolls, are the race of darkness; large, intelligent, astoundingly omnivorous, with a very developed sonar-like sense (darksense).
 Their societies are matriarchal, and they worship, among others, a goddess of darkness called Kyger Litor, mother of the Trolls, and the more violent and sinister Zorak Zoran.

-Dragonewts are a magical race who comprise several forms of neotenic dragons, engaged in a cycle of self-improving reincarnation.
-They are extremely alien with an incomprehensible mindset.
+Dragonewts are a magical race made up of forms of neotenic dragons.
+They are engaged in a cycle of self-improving reincarnation.
+They are alien, with an incomprehensible mindset.
 They must have oral surgery in order to speak human languages.